crcdng/imperfect-vr/README.md

 More info about the workshop is here http://www.i3games.com/i3Games/imperfectvr.html.

-## VR scenes for the workshop
+## The VR scenes for the workshop

 * **00 Do it Yourself** - the scene for our coding exercise
-* **01 Hello VR World** - result of our coding exercise
+* **01 Hello VR World** - result of our coding exercise: https://i3games.github.io/imperfect-vr/01_hello_vr_world
-* **02 360 Image** demonstrates a 360 image
+* **02 360 Image** demonstrates a 360 image: https://i3games.github.io/imperfect-vr/02_360_image
-* **03 360 Video** demonstrates a 360 video.
-This might or might not work on phones.
+* **03 360 Video** demonstrates a 360 video: https://i3games.github.io/imperfect-vr/03_360_video
-* **04 Basic Scene**, based on the A-Frame documentation [Build a Basic Scene](https://aframe.io/docs/0.9.0/guides/building-a-basic-scene.html).
-It has animation, gaze-based interaction (looking at the cube will make it react) and sound.
+* **04 Basic Scene**, based on the original A-Frame documentation [Build a Basic Scene](https://aframe.io/docs/1.0.0/guides/building-a-basic-scene.html).
+It has animation, gaze-based interaction (looking at the cube will make it react) and sound: https://i3games.github.io/imperfect-vr/04_basic_scene
 * **05 Imperfect Treasures**, based on the original Google Cardboard example scene.
-This is similar to the last scene, but has a little bit more logic (code) in it to create a little playful experience.
+This is similar to the last scene, but has a little bit more logic (code) in it to create a little playful experience: https://i3games.github.io/imperfect-vr/05_imperfect_treasures
 * **06 The Reality of the Virtual** featuring Slavoj Žižek, Paul Virilio, Nyan Cat and more.
-Still a variant of or first "Hello World" scene, with more interaction, more Dubstep, more meaning, more everything.
+Still a variant of or first "Hello World" scene, with more interaction, more Dubstep, more meaning, more everything: https://i3games.github.io/imperfect-vr/06_reality_of_the_virtual
-* **07 Rabbit, Chicken, AK 47** (work in progress).
+* **07 Rabbit, Chicken, AK 47** (teaser).
 This scene is my playground for more experimentation with storytelling and movement in VR.
-Expect it to be ... imperfect.
+Expect it to be ... imperfect: https://i3games.github.io/imperfect-vr/07_rabbit_chicken_ak47

 ## Some technical and not so technical remarks